December 08, 2017 5 min read

 Nappy care can seem like rocket science.
 So many dos and don’ts.

-There are, it is true, a number of factors that will impact on how clean your nappies come out of the machine, so that is what I want to cover today.
+There are, it is true, a number of factors that will impact how clean your nappies come out of the machine, so that is what I want to cover today.
 I’m going to take you through the Australian Nappy Association’s 5-step wash routine but will take you beyond the basic outline and look at the reasons WHY these steps are recommended.

 Like many things in life, washing your cloth nappies will become an easy habit once you’ve been at it for a few weeks, so persevere.
 You’ll probably find yourself teaching a friend one day!